coursekata/docker-stacks/CONTRIBUTING.md

 **Important**: Changes to a base image affect all downstream images.
 When modifying `base-r-notebook`, rebuild and test all dependent images.

+## The CRAN Repository

+`Rprofile.site` ships exactly one R repository — the rolling Posit Package Manager endpoint `.../noble/latest`.
+There is no second, no
+fallback: pak resolves across every configured repository and returns the newest version it finds anywhere, so a second repository wouldn't add redundancy, it would make resolution nondeterministic.

+**The repository must be named `CRAN`, and that name is load-bearing.** pkgcache injects its own rolling `cran.rstudio.com` whenever `getOption("repos")` contains no entry by that name — so configuring PPM under any other name leaves it inert while looking correct.
+Measured at snapshot `2026-06-01`, where that snapshot offers ggpubr 0.6.3: `c(PPM = snap)` resolves 1.0.0 from `cran.rstudio.com`, and `c(CRAN = snap)` resolves 0.6.3 from the snapshot instead.
+Separately, `Rprofile.site` also sets `HTTPUserAgent` — that's what makes PPM serve binaries instead of building from source: 5.5s versus 1m49s for the same resolve.
+`options(pkg.use_bioconductor = FALSE)` closes the same hole for the five Bioconductor repositories pak would otherwise add; no package in any tier is of Bioconductor origin.

+`PPM` is the escape hatch: set it, before starting R or when running the container, to pin a dated snapshot for reproducible local testing.
+The shipped default never does this for you.

+**Testing gotcha.** pak resolves in a subprocess that re-reads `Rprofile.site` from disk, so `options(repos = ...)` typed at an R prompt never reaches it — a "fix" verified that way will appear to work while doing nothing. `getOption("repos")` is doubly misleading here: it shows neither the injected CRAN nor the Bioconductor repos.
+Ask pak (`pak::repo_get()`), or install something and inspect where it came from — `packageDescription("<pkg>")$Repository`, or the `RemoteRepos` field pak records — never by inspecting `getOption("repos")` in the calling session.

 ## Pull Request Guidelines

 1. **Test locally**: Always run `just test-all` before pushing